Richard Shine: Career

 After 40 years at The University of Sydney, Shine took up a position at Macquarie University in December 2018.
-He continues to conduct ecological and evolutionary research on reptiles and amphibians.
+He continues to conduct ecological and evolutionary research on reptiles and amphibians, with an emphasis on developing new tools for conservation.
+These have included artificial “hotspot” shelters to enable endangered frogs to recover from chytrid fungal disease, and gene-knockout cane toads for toad control, as well as long-running population-ecology studies on sea snakes in the Pacific island nation of New Caledonia.

-Shine has published more than 1000 papers in professional journals, written two books (Australian Snakes.
-A Natural History, 1991; Cane Toad Wars, University of California Press, 2018) and co-edited another (Grigg, G. C., R. Shine, and H. Ehmann, eds.
+Shine has published more than 1100 papers in professional journals, written four books (Australian Snakes.
+A Natural History, 1998; Cane Toad Wars, University of California Press, 2018; So Many Snakes, So Little Time, CRC Press, 2022; Snakes Without Borders, Reed New Holland, 2024) and co-edited another (Grigg, G. C., R. Shine, and H. Ehmann, eds.
 1985.
 Biology of Australasian Frogs and Reptiles).